Jonathan Davis, Pacific Shellfish Institute and Taylor Shellfish Company, Inc.

 Steven Roberts, University of Washington, School of Aquatic and Fishery Sciences

-Initial analyses indicated several lines with high breeding potential for hybrid commercial production.
-To better measure response to different OA conditions, investigators developed an enhanced, more reliable apparatus for assessing response of oyster embryos and late-stage larvae to low pH conditions.
+To better measure response to different ocean acidification (OA) conditions, investigators developed an enhanced, more reliable apparatus for assessing response of oyster embryos and late-stage larvae to low pH conditions.
 The improved apparatus allowed flow-through seawater control that enabled cultured microalgae to be added without changing water chemistry.

 The researchers used a Bayesian statistical model on their hybrid oysters to identify the highest-performing lines.
 These lines are already in use in commercial shellfish production.
 During 2018, the researchers continued their analysis of the resilience of the oyster lines to OA.
 If the final results show some lines to be resilient to OA, researchers will make seeds from those lines available to interested growers, free of charge.